clicon/clixon/doc/startup.md

 Clixon.
 The implementation is not complete.

 When upgrading, the system parses the changelog and tries to upgrade the datastore automatically.
-This featire is experimental and has several limitations.
+This feature is experimental and has several limitations.

 You enable the automatic upgrading by registering the changelog upgrade method in `clixon_plugin_ini()` using wildcards: